shapesmusic/Shapes-Basics-Draft/notes.md

 - 15 (tensions): anchor, 2 higher, 2 lower
   - tonescapes_0 neutral tonescape by itself
+    - Actually, I cut this one out of the lesson.
+Doesn't seem necessary.

   - tonescapes_2 anchor, 1, 2 higher/lower

+- can't say that the anchor is the lowest, highest, and middle note of the tonescape yet, or that there are three of the anchor and two of every other note, because octave equivalence doesn't happen until lesson 17.
+  - but then, i also talk about the notes disappearing one by one at the end of the tonescape.
+And it's not as though we won't have already played on multi-octave keyboards for a while by this point... so I'll leave it in there and see what happens.